Increase Email Marketing Engagement by Leveraging Your Data

 One of the main barriers to email engagement is a lack of empathy.

-If you can demonstrate that you’re aware of those qualities, you’ll be more likely to successfully engage them.
+If you can demonstrate you’re fully aware of those qualities, you’ll be more likely to engage them successfully.

 Let’s pretend you’re dining in a restaurant.

-The owner stops by your table to ask what you think of the food, the service or your overall experience.
+The owner takes a moment and stops by your table to ask what you think of the food, the service or your overall experience.

 That quick visit can be the key to creating loyal, long-term customers.